top of page

 Meet the Team

 Owner/Chief Executive Officer of Drue Day Counseling and State LPC Supervisor.
 I earned my Masters of Science in Clinical Mental Health Counseling from Northeastern State University, am an LPC-Supervisor teaching Candidates to becoming great therapists, and am currently earning my Doctorate in Psychological Study.
 Since graduating, I have worked as a therapist, consultant and university instructor at both Rogers State University and Oklahoma State University.
-I have worked in an agency setting, sat on the Board of Directors for a 503(c)(3) nonprofit organization, but currently am thoroughly enjoying private practice and the people I serve with my special interests--chronic pain/illness, ASD/spectrum disorders, kink/alternative relationship styles and LGBTQIA+/gendered identity issues.
+I have worked in an agency setting, sat on the Board of Directors for a 503(c)(3) nonprofit organization, but currently am thoroughly enjoying private practice and the people I serve with my special interests--chronic pain/illness, ASD/spectrum disorders, kink/alternative relationship styles and 2SLGBTQIA+/gendered identity issues.
 I believe in humanistic person centered therapeutic care for all of my clients, but often times practice from an eclectic model that is custom fit to my clients' needs.
 There is no "one size fits all" when it comes to your health.
 I take pride in offering bespoke care to unique groups of people both as a provider myself and a business owner.

 Building Drue Day Counseling is a joy & an honor.
 Our providers strive towards the same mission to provide ethical, empathetic, and quality bespoke care to diverse communities.
 We are doing what we love!